 The bezel is made from one-piece of ceramic, which is far more durable than steel or aluminum.
 The blue surface is polished on the top with a beveled outer edge that is matte finished.
 A great touch, showing off Seiko’s expertise in finishing.

 Engraved in white on the fixed bezel are the city codes which coincide with the UTC/GMT times on the outer flange of the dial.

 Each case is polished by hand in Japan, using Seiko’s unique Zaratsu technique, which is distortion-free, and according to Seiko displays “sharpness in every light reflection.”
 I can attest to this high-level of case finishing, with light playing off the case and enhancing the different surface textures.
 (Take a look at some of the images in “Fullscreen” mode, and I think you will see what I am talking about.)

 The titanium bracelet features a super-hard coating and blue ceramic center links.
-It is secured to the wrist with a three-fold clasp and push button release (measures 22 mm between the lugs, 18 mm at the clasp).
+It is secured to the wrist with a three-fold clasp and push-button release (measures 22 mm between the lugs, 18 mm at the clasp).
 According to Seiko, the bracelet is composed of individually designed links that are tapered perfectly to the wrist for maximum comfort.
-Retail price is $2,200.
+The retail price is $2,200.
 (Ref.
 SSE0043)

 The Astron GPS Solar Dual-Time (Ref.
 SSE0043) is offered in a collection of eight variations.
 There are five models in titanium cases and three in steel.
 There is also one special edition with a ceramic and titanium case.

 Seiko is a fully-integrated watchmaker with capabilities that allow them to offer significant-quality at prices other companies could never achieve.
 Being able to take the watch out of the box, and have it auto set, with absolutely no effort, and without having to sacrifice the aesthetic of a traditional watch, is an important selling point against smartwatches and traditional quartz timepieces alike.